Saud Kariri

 Saud Ali Kariri (سُعُود عَلِيّ كَرِيرِيّ, born 8 July 1980) is a Saudi Arabian former footballer who played as a midfielder, and who previously played with Al Ittihad.
-He also previously played for Al-Qadisiyah the team that introduced most of Saudi football stars.
+He had also previously played for Al-Qadisiyah, the team that introduced most of the Saudi football stars.

 He played for the Saudi Arabia national team and was called up to the squad to participate in the 2006 FIFA World Cup.
 After 14 years, in 2015 he retired from the national team, he has 133 caps.

 Club career

 Al-Hilal

 On 24 December 2013, Saud transferred from Ittihad to Al-Hilal for 21 Million Saudi Riyals.
 On 22 June 2015, Saud scored his first goal for Al-Hilal against Al-Faisaly which ended 3-0.
 He got his first red card against Al-Nassr in the 94th minute.
-On 21 November 2015, he scored his second goal for Al-Hilal against Al-Khaleej the match ended in massive win for his team, the score was 7-0.
+On 21 November 2015, he scored his second goal for Al-Hilal against Al-Khaleej the match ended in a massive win for his team, the score was 7-0.
 He left in 2016.